tim99fn/Tinybird-updated-firmware/README.md

 - enable nrfx_pdm via the CMSIS configuration wizzard
 - build the solution
 - if you get an error locate the nrfx_glue file and uncomment line 57
-## In the python folder the demo audio, called 3 min bird can be found
+## In the python folder the demo audio, called 3minbird.WaV can be found